revk/ESP32-Faikin/Manuals/Advanced.md

 The auto mode has a target range, a *min* and *max*.
 On the web page this is set by a target and tolerance, so if you set 21℃ with ±1℃ that is a range of 20℃ to 22℃.
 This is the comfort zone, the range in which you would like the temperature to stay.

-To achieve this the Faikin looks at the temperature and sets the heating/cooling *on* or *off* as explained above.
+To achieve this the Faikout looks at the temperature and sets the heating/cooling *on* or *off* as explained above.
 When heating, it is basically looking to keep the temperature just above *min*, and for cooling just below *max*.
 Note, it it not *aiming* for the middle, just to be within the range.

 When looking at the current temperature it looks ahead, as the aircon has some inertia, it samples every `tpredicts` seconds and looks ahead `tpredictt` periods.
 This allows it to act before the temperature goes too far one way or the other.